Wood features

 Annual rings and the designs they make depending on how the log is cut

-The concentric circles that are seen when the trunk is cross-sectioned are called annual rings and their number represents, in a temperate zone, the age of the tree.
-In warmer areas, where growth is linked to seasons of heavy rainfall, there may be several rings in a year and they are called seasonal rings.
-Native species have annual rings that represent the amount of wood mass added by the tree in a year.
-The annual ring is made up of two zones: one lighter and more loosely packed, representing the wood mass added during periods of high humidity (spring) and the other darker and denser, representing the wood mass accumulated in summer when humidity is lower.
+The concentric circles seen when the trunk is cross-sectioned are called annual rings and their number represent, in a temperate zone, the age of the tree.
+In warmer areas, where growth is linked to seasons with abundant rainfall, the rings may be more in a year and are called seasonal rings.
+Native species have annual rings which represent the amount of wood mass added by the tree in a year.
+The annual ring consists of two zones: a lighter, more light-colored and looser zone, representing the woody mass added during periods of high moisture (spring), and a darker, denser zone, representing the woody mass accumulated in summer when moisture is lower.

 The design of the wood is determined by the way the log is cut.
-Cross-cutting, perpendicular to the central axis of the tree, produces slices log where the annual rings are seen as concentric, straight or wavy circles.
+Cross cutting, perpendicular to the central axis of the tree, produces slices of a log where the annual rings are seen as concentric, straight or wavy circles.
 Longitudinal cutting, i.e. parallel to the axis of the tree, produces two types of drawings.
-If the cut is radial, i.e. passes through the axis of the tree, a drawing with parallel lines is produced, and when it is tangential to the annual ring, a drawing with curved lines, also called fladere.
+If the cut is radial, i.e. it passes through the axis of the tree, you get a drawing with parallel lines, and when it is tangential to the annual ring, you get a drawing with curved lines, also called fladere.

-It is the annual rings that also determine the design of the veneers, and the way the design looks also depends on the cut.
+It is the annual rings that determine the pattern in veneers too, and how the pattern looks also depends on the cut.
 Veneers are used extensively in furniture making.
-Chipboard, MDF, even solid wood panels are veneered to achieve solid wood-like surfaces and continuous designs.
-Veneers are called aesthetic veneers and are mainly obtained by slicing pieces of sawn timber from logs.
-As with solid wood, radial cuts form parallel line patterns and tangential cuts form wavy patterns.
-The veneers are also obtained by debarking the logs.
-Eccentric or tapered scrolling produces distinctive wavy designs.
+Chipboard, MDF and even solid wood panels are veneered to achieve solid wood-like surfaces and continuous designs.
+The veneers are called aesthetic veneers and are mainly obtained by slicing pieces of sawn timber from logs.
+As with solid wood, the radial cut forms parallel line patterns and the tangential cut forms wavy patterns.
+The veneers are also obtained by scrolling the logs.
+Eccentric or conical scrolling results in distinctive wavy designs.
 More information about veneers here.

 wood design